Bengal1/Simple-CNN-Guide/README.md

 H_{out} = \frac{H_{in} - H_{kernel} + 2 * padding}{stride} + 1  \; ;\;
 W_{out} = \frac{W_{in} - W_{kernel} + 2 * padding}{stride} + 1
 ```

+The number of output channels is the number of filters in the layer.

 #### Pooling Layer
 Pooling layers are used to reduce the dimensions of the feature maps.
 The pooling layer technique use a kernel that goes though the input and select one member to the output according to type of the pooling layer (In the image you can see example of Max-Pooling and Avg-Pooling).
 The output size, for every dimension, determined by the input size, kernel size, and stride (step size):  $\frac{input - kernel}{stride} + 1$